 It welcomes research partnerships and collaborations, new research ideas, and funding enquiries.
 Through using a range of diverse research approaches from different disciplines, it promotes the development of accounting, finance and economics role in creating inclusive and sustainable societies.

 The centre focuses more specifically on contemporary issues due to the evolution of cultural and technological developments which have changed the dynamics of the business environment.
 Hence, the role of accounting and finance has become more complex and regulations require significant reforms to protect stakeholders' interests.

 The research centre also has a strong practice relevant research culture that which underpins our research-informed teaching curriculum as well as our scholarship in the areas of accounting, finance and economics.

 Members of the group are involved in a range of collaborative and individual projects covering various dimensions of accounting, finance and banking.
 The centre has strong international links and a global research focus in developed and emerging economies.
 Research undertaken by the group is transmitted to practitioners through teaching seminars and executive education, following programmes specifically designed to assist translation of research into practice.

 Members also apply their research expertise with the local and international communities in engaging in knowledge transfer activities such as teaching on executive education programmes, supervising research degrees, and conducting research-informed teaching on both undergraduate and postgraduate programmes.

 The research group also focuses on contemporary issues and challenges such as Green Finance and Accounting, Financial Technology (Fintech), crowd funding and sustainability issues in accounting, finance and banking.
 The research of the group falls broadly into the following categories:

-The members of the economics group focus on exploring the impacts of economic policies on economic growth, business performances and the quality of life. he research of the group falls broadly into the following categories but are not limited to:
+Members of the economics group focus on exploring the impacts of economic policies on economic growth, business performances and the quality of life.
+Research of the group falls broadly into the following categories but are not limited to: